osrf/gazebo_design/model_editor/model_editor.md

 * Alignment Tool
     * aligns multiple models with different configurations.
-    * Position alignment: Option to align at the minimum/center/maximum position of he target model's bounding box along the x, y, and/or z axis.
+    * Position alignment: Option to align at the minimum/center/maximum position of the target model's bounding box along the x, y, and/or z axis.
     * Nice to have: Orientation alignment.

 * Snap Tool